Reading the data

 A note on the methodology

 The score is bounded at 100 because beyond a certain point, the message is the same: this market is unusually quiet.
 Whether it has been quiet for two days or two weeks does not really matter for the trade you are about to take.
 The number is a guide, not a prophecy.
+Used as a filter, layered with trend and timed on the lower timeframes, it does what the Bollinger Band squeeze and TTM squeeze always promised, across every instrument at once.

 Keep reading